EddyBeaupre/scw-scripts/scw-dns-he-net/README.md

 All other sections should be name exactly like the A or AAAA record you want to update.
 'Key' must be set to your ddns update key, 'IPv4' must be set to true to update the A record and 'IPv6' to update the AAAA record.

+# Logging

+Logging is done with syslog entries.